Department Vision

 Contact Phone Number: 425-452-4104

-This reflects the total amount of linear feet (not just incremental) that Bellevue has.
+This reflects the total amount of linear feet of trails, sidewalks and bicycle facilities completed annually.

 How was this calculated?